 MXR M75 Super Badass Distortion

-In our opinion the MXR M75 Super Badass Distortion is one of the best sounding distortion pedals MXR has put out.
-This thing is crazy versatile, easy to use, and is an outrageous value for the money.
+The MXR M75 Super Badass Distortion is one of the best sounding distortion pedals MXR has made.
+The distortion has an incredible range, it's easy to dial in, and it's an outrageous value for the money.

-Unsurprisingly the DISTORTION knob does the heavy lifting, but the three EQ knobs - BASS MID and TREBLE - let you have endless tone shaping possibilities.
-With the distortion set all the way down, the M75 is a neat little clean boost with just a little bite.
-As you dial up the distortion you approach a nice crunchy overdrive, and with the knob cranked all the way and a little EQing you'll be in modern metal territory.
+With the distortion set all the way down, the M75 is a serviceable little clean boost.
+As you dial up the distortion you approach a nice crunchy overdrive, and with the knob cranked all the way and the mids cut back you'll achieve a modern metal tone.

 Wampler Dracarys Distortion

 It would be remiss of us to not include our favorite high gain distortion pedal.
-We tried many, and we can confidently say the Wampler Dracarys Distortion came out on top.
+We tried many, and we can confidently say the Wampler Dracarys Distortion is very good.

 The Dracarys is a boutique, true bypass pedal made in the USA by Brian Wampler and company, and was inspired by the playing style of Swedish guitarist Ola Englund.